-All buildings, except buildings with an insignificant amount of timber products being adopted (e.g. all timber products used in the building consists of five sets of doors only).
+Extent of Application All buildings, except buildings with an insignificant amount of timber products being adopted (e.g. all timber products used in the building consists of five sets of doors only).

-Encourage the use of timber from well-managed forests.
+Objective Encourage the use of timber from well-managed forests.

-1 credit for demonstrating at least 30% (for residential development) and 50% (for non-residential development) of all the timber and composite timber products used in the project are from sustainable sources/ recycled timber.
+Credit Requirement 1 credit for demonstrating at least 30% (for residential development) and 50% (for non-residential development) of all the timber and composite timber products used in the project are from sustainable sources/ recycled timber.

-For exemplary performance, 1 additional BONUS credit for demonstrating 90% or more of all the timber and composite timber products used in the project are from sustainable sources/ recycled timber.
+For exemplary performance, 1 additional BONUS for demonstrating 90% or more of all the timber and composite timber products used in the project are from sustainable sources/ recycled timber.

-- 1. Provide supporting documents quantifying the amount of forest products used are from sustainable source/ recycled (reused from other sites) timber, as a percentage of all the timber and composite timber products used.
+- Assessment 1.
+Provide supporting documents quantifying the amount of forest products used are from sustainable source/ recycled (reused from other sites) timber, as a percentage of all the timber and composite timber products used.
 Timber products or accessories of an insignificant amount and not forming part of timber doors, flooring, skirting, wall panels, ceiling systems and built-in furniture can be ignored in the calculation for simplification.
 The unit may be mass/ volume/ dollar value but shall be consistent throughout the assessment of this credit. - 2.
-The timber should conform to the requirement of sustainable forestry practice guidelines and accredited by recognised organisations, such as the non-profit Forest Stewardship Council (FSC) [1] or the American Forest and Paper Association (AFPA) [2] or Programme for the Endorsement of Forest Certification (PEFC) [3] or "known licensed sources" [4].
-The Client shall demonstrate compliance with the specification for timber products with the recommended certifications (e.g. FSC, AFPA, PEFC, or other "known licensed sources"). - 3.
-In PA, provide extracts of tender documents (e.g. specifications) highlighting the clause specifying the use of sustainable timber.
+The timber should conform to the requirement of sustainable forestry practice guidelines and accredited by recognised organisations, such as the non-profit Forest Stewardship Council (FSC) [1] or the American Forest and Paper Association (AFPA) [2]or Programme for the Endorsement of Forest Certification (PEFC) [3] or "known licensed sources" [4].or "known licensed sources" [5].
+The Client shall demonstrate compliance with the specification for timber products with the recommended certifications (e.g. FSC, AFPA or PEFE).